Last updated on December 18th, 2020

 In such cases, it’s easy enough to switch to a preset, of course.
 If you’re shooting raw then you can also re-process in-camera with a better white balance setting.
 Alternatively, most mobile imaging apps will let you quickly warm up the image too.
 In most cases, only a slight tweak is needed to give a more attractive result.

 Nikon D7500 Review – Image Quality

-Nikon has used a constant 20.9-megapixel DX-format sensor as in last year’s D500, and it delivers similarly impressive image quality in the D7500.
-It’s slightly lower resolution than the 24-megapixel sensors in Nikon’s cheaper DX DSLRs, but this has a little practical impact unless you print larger than A3 (16 x 11in).
+Nikon has used a constant 20.9-megapixel DX-format sensor as in last year’s D500, and it delivers similarly impressive image quality in the Nikon D7500.
+It’s a slightly lower resolution than the 24-megapixel sensors in Nikon’s cheaper DX DSLRs, but this has a little practical impact unless you print larger than A3 (16 x 11in).

 In return, its high-ISO performance is very good indeed, despite the fact that the extended settings beyond ISO 51,200 are hugely over-optimistic.
 As usual, you’ll get the best possible results in terms of fine detail and noise control by carefully processing raw files.

 In JPEG, the Nikon D7500 delivers 3200 lines per photo height (l/ph) in our resolution chart tests.
 Using carefully processed raw files you’ll achieve rather better results, of around 3600 l/ph.
 Noise progressively reduces resolution as the sensitivity setting is increased, and by the time we reach ISO 1600, it’s down to around 3200 l/ph in raw.